OctopusDeploy/docs/docs/administration/upgrading/guide/creating-test-instance.md

 Setting up a test instance as a clone of the main instance has a few advantages over a subset of projects.

 - Upgrades are much closer to an apple to apple comparison.
-- Can do a full test of all integrations with Octopus Deploy.
+- You can do a full test of all integrations with Octopus Deploy.

 Configuring a clone typically takes much more time and compute resources.
 There are backup locations to consider, targets to disable, and more.